handshakejs/handshakejs-script/README.md

 #### Setup your /login/success route

-Then you'd setup a route in your app at /login/success set your app's session.
+Lastly, setup a /login/success route to set your app's session.
+There are examples below in different languages.

 ##### Node.js Example